UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

        - Snowy available for local projects and suits long jobs (< 1 month) and has GPUs
        - Bianca for sensitive data and has GPUs

-   - HPC2N has Kebnekaise with GPUs (and KNLs)
+   - HPC2N has Kebnekaise with GPUs
    - Conda is recommended only for UPPMAX users

 .. warning::